CE-Programming/asm-docs/pages/tutorials/asm/libcreation.md

 SOURCES = template.asm
 ```

-**LIB** is the name of the library AppVar that will exist on your calculator.
+**LIB**: The name of the library AppVar that will exist on your calculator.
 Try to make this somewhat descriptive.

-**SOURCES** This countains the name of the files you wish to use for your library.
-If you rename the *template.asm* in your directory, you **must** also update it here.
+**SOURCES**: This countains the name of the files you wish to use for your library.
+If you rename the *template.asm* in your directory, you **must** update it here as well.

-Now, close the *MakeFile*, and open the *template.asm* file, or whatever you have renamed it to.
+Now, close the *MakeFile*, and open the *template.asm* file, or what you may have renamed it to.
 It should look like this:

 ```
 #include "../include/relocation.inc"